The Euler characteristic of a Hecke algebra: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank F.~Brenti for some very helpful discussions, and M.~Solleveld for pointing out that in a slightly different context projective resolutions of affine Hecke algebras were already constructed in~\cite{opdam-solleveld--haaha}.
-In an earlier version of this paper the complex $C$ and its properties were discussed in detail.
-Our gratitude goes to A.~Mathas and S.~Schroll for informing us that such a complex of left $\caH$-modules was already known in the literature (cf.~\cite{deodhar--sgabo2}, \cite{mathas--qacc}) and that it is related to a complex of $(\caH,\caH)$-bimodules established in \cite{linckelmann-schroll--tsqacc}.
+Our gratitude goes also to A.~Mathas and S.~Schroll for informing us about the Deodhar complex (cf.~\cite{deodhar--sgabo2}, \cite{mathas--qacc}) and its relation to the complex of $(\caH,\caH)$-bimodules established in \cite{linckelmann-schroll--tsqacc}.